CNphan/CP546/README.md

   1. As a administrator, I want to view a students transcripts.
   2. As a administrator, I want to view a students history and grades earned.

-#### Derived User Stories
-**Total**: 34
-1. As a student, I want to request addition to class roll.

-2. As a student, I want to see the number of seats a class has and how many are available.

-3. As a system, it should not allow a student to add classes with no seats remaining.

-4. As a student, I want to drop a class.

-5. As a system, it should not allow a student to drop after the 2nd week of a session.

-6. As a student, I want to see my current schedule.

-7. As a student, I want to see my class history.

-8. As a student, I would like to see my posted grades with my class history.

-9. As a student, I would like to sort my class history by semester.

-10. As a system, it should restrict students from registering if prerequisites have not been taken.

-11. As a teacher, I want to see my class roll.

-12. As a teacher, I want to see a students current schedule.

-13. As a teacher, I want to view the students class history.

-14. As a teacher, I want to drop a student.

-15. As a teacher, I want to enter student grades.

-16. As a administrator, I want to add a user account.

-17. As a administrator, I want to authorize user profiles status at the university.

-18. As a administrator, I want to assign a users profile password.

-19. As a administrator, I want deactivate a user profiles authorization.

-20. As a system, It should not allow a users history to be deleted.

-21. As a administrator, I want to enter a class schedule.

-22. As a administrator, I want class schedules to be assigned to a session.

-23. As a administrator, I want to add new courses.

-24. As a administrator, I want assign courses to all degree majors.

-25. As a system, it should updates students grade status.

-26. As a system, it should define grade status freshman, sophomore, junior, senior.

-27. As a system, it should only authorize grade status for successfully completed courses.

-28. As a system, it should perform graduation check.

-29. As a system, it should define a graduation check by checking course completion against their assigned degree.

-30. As a student, I want sign in from my home personal computing device.

-31. As a student, I want to request to register for university sessions.

-32. As a student, I want to request addition to class roll.

-33. As a administrator, I want to view a students transcripts.

-34. As a administrator, I want to view a students history and grades earned.

-#### Task Creation
-1. Credentials
-  1. As a system, it should updates students grade status.
-  2. As a system, it should define grade status freshman, sophomore, junior, senior.
-  3. As a student, I want to request to register for university sessions.
-  4. As a administrator, I want to add a user account.
-  5. As a administrator, I want to authorize user profiles status at the university.
-  6. As a administrator, I want to assign a users profile password.
-  7. As a administrator, I want deactivate a user profiles authorization.
-2. Catalog
-  1. As a administrator, I want class schedules to be assigned to a session.
-  2. As a administrator, I want assign courses to all degree majors.
-3. Course
-4. My Schedule
-5. Front-end
+**Derived User Stories Total**: 33

+#### Refine User Stories, Assign & Prioritize Task List
+1. Learn
+  1. Team needs to learn about Node.js with Express.js.
+  2. Team needs to learn about Jade Templates for Node.js.
+  3. Break down product owner's vision into user stories.
+  4. Get Team situated with development environment and launch base template on local machine.

+2. Testing
+  1. As a developer, I want to run unit test on all native application data object operations on the back-end.
+  2. As a scrum master, want functional test to be run on all site pages.
+  3. As a scrum master, I want all system features tested in the development environment and the go live environment.

+3. University Profiles
+  1. As a administrator, I want to add a user account.
+  2. As a student, I want to request to register for university sessions.
+  3. As a administrator, I want to authorize a students registration application.

+4. Profile Types
+  1. As a administrator, I want to assign a users profile password.
+  2. As a administrator, I want deactivate a user profiles authorization.

+5. Courses
+  1. As a administrator, I want to add new courses.
+  2. As a student, I want to request addition to course roll.
+  3. As a student, I want to drop a course.
+  4. As a teacher, I want to drop a student from my course.
+  5. As a teacher, I want to see my course student roll.
+  6. As a administrator, I want assign courses to all degree majors.

+6. Schedule
+  1. As a administrator, I want to enter a course schedule.
+  2. As a administrator, I want course schedules to be assigned to a course.
+  3. As a student, I want to see my current course schedule.
+  4. As a teacher, I want to see a students current course schedule.

+7. Back-end
+  1. As a system, It should not allow a users history to be deleted.
+  2. As a system, it should restrict students from registering if prerequisites have not been taken.

+8. History
+  1. As a teacher, I want to view the students class history.
+  2. As a student, I want to see my class history.
+  3. As a administrator, I want to view a students transcripts.

+9. Front-end Views
   1. As a student, I want sign in from my home personal computing device.

-6. Back-end
+10. Front-end Features
+  1. As a student, I want to see the number of seats a course has and how many are available.
-  1. As a system, it should perform graduation check.
+  2. As a system, it should not allow a student to add classes with no seats remaining.
-  2. As a system, it should define a graduation check by checking course completion against their assigned degree.
+  3. As a system, it should not allow a student to drop after the 2nd week of a session.
+  4. As a student, I would like to sort my class history by semester.

+11. Grades
+  1. As a teacher, I want to enter student grades.
+  2. As a student, I would like to see my posted grades with my class history.
-  3. As a system, it should updates students grade status.
+  3. As a administrator, I want to view a students history and grades earned.

+12. Grade Level
-  4. As a system, it should define grade status freshman, sophomore, junior, senior.
+  1. As a system, it should define grade levels as freshman, sophomore, junior, senior.
+  2. As a system, it should updates students grade level.
-  5. As a system, it should only authorize grade status for successfully completed courses.
+  3. As a system, it should only authorize grade level for successfully completed courses only.
-  6. As a system, It should not allow a users history to be deleted.
-  7. As a system, it should restrict students from registering if prerequisites have not been taken.
+  4. As a system, it should perform graduation check.
-  8. As a system, it should not allow a student to add classes with no seats remaining.
+  5. As a system, it should define a graduation check by checking course completion against their assigned degree.

+#### Refine Task Scope For Sprint Work Products
+1. Learn
+  1. Team needs to learn about Node.js with Express.js.
+  2. Team needs to learn about Jade Templates for Node.js.
+  3. Break down product owner's vision into user stories.
+  4. Get Team situated with development environment and launch base template on local machine.

+2. Testing
+  1. As a developer, I want to run unit test on all native application data object operations on the back-end.
+  2. As a scrum master, want functional test to be run on all site pages.
+  3. As a scrum master, I want all system features tested in the development environment and the go live environment.

+3. University Profiles
+  1. As a administrator, I want to add a user account.
+  2. As a student, I want to request to register for university sessions.
+  3. As a administrator, I want to authorize a students registration application.

+4. Profile Types
+  1. As a administrator, I want to assign a users profile password.
+  2. As a administrator, I want deactivate a user profiles authorization.

+5. Courses
+  1. As a administrator, I want to add new courses.
+  2. As a student, I want to request addition to course roll.
+  3. As a student, I want to drop a course.
+  4. As a teacher, I want to drop a student from my course.
+  5. As a teacher, I want to see my course student roll.

+6. Schedule
+  1. As a administrator, I want to enter a course schedule.
+  2. As a administrator, I want course schedules to be assigned to a course.
+  3. As a student, I want to see my current course schedule.
+  4. As a teacher, I want to see a students current course schedule.

+7. Back-end
-  9. As a system, it should not allow a student to drop after the 2nd week of a session.
+  1. As a system, It should not allow a users history to be deleted.

-7. Student
+8. History
+  1. As a teacher, I want to view the students class history.
+  2. As a student, I want to see my class history.
+  3. As a administrator, I want to view a students transcripts.

+9. Front-end Views
   1. As a student, I want sign in from my home personal computing device.

-  2. As a student, I want to request to register for university sessions.
-  3. As a student, I want to request addition to class roll.
+10. Front-end Features
-  4. As a student, I want to see the number of seats a class has and how many are available.
+  1. As a student, I want to see the number of seats a course has and how many are available.
+  2. As a system, it should not allow a student to add classes with no seats remaining.
-  5. As a student, I want to drop a class.
+  3. As a system, it should not allow a student to drop after the 2nd week of a session.
-  6. As a student, I want to see my current schedule.
-  7. As a student, I want to see my class history.
-  8. As a student, I would like to see my posted grades with my class history.
-  9. As a student, I would like to sort my class history by semester.
+  4. As a student, I would like to sort my class history by semester.

-8. Administrator
-  1. As a administrator, I want assign courses to all degree majors.
-  2. As a administrator, I want to enter a class schedule.
-  3. As a administrator, I want to add new courses.
-  4. As a administrator, I want deactivate a user profiles authorization.
-  5. As a administrator, I want to add a user account.
-  6. As a administrator, I want to authorize user profiles status at the university.
-  7. As a administrator, I want to assign a users profile password.
-9. Teacher
-  1. As a teacher, I want to see my class roll.
-  2. As a teacher, I want to see a students current schedule.
-  3. As a teacher, I want to view the students class history.
-  4. As a teacher, I want to drop a student.
-  5. As a teacher, I want to enter student grades.
-10. Posting Data
+##### Sprint One
+* Learn
+* Create visual prototype for these task:
+  * Front-end Views
+  * University Profiles
+  * Courses
+  * Schedule
+  * History
+  * Front-end Features
+* Testing

+##### Sprint Two
+* Back-end
+* For the following bind data objects to visual interface.
+Code logic not having to do with POST operations but prepare where possible.
+  * University Profiles
+  * Profile Types
+  * Course
+  * Schedule
+  * History
+  * Front-end Features
+* Testing

+##### Sprint Three
+* Create POST logic for:
+  * University Profiles
+  * Profile Types
+  * Course
+  * Schedule
+* Testing